What to Eat after a Cesarean Section (C-Section) Delivery

 Foods rich in iron include red meat, pork, poultry, seafood, beans, dark green leafy vegetables like spinach and iron fortified grains such as cereals, breads, and pastas.

-For more information: What should I Know about Iron Deficiency Anemia during Pregnancy?
+Read more about iron: What Should I Know about Iron Deficiency Anemia during Pregnancy?

 Vitamins A and C, and Minerals magnesium, copper, and zinc

-Vitamin A-rich foods include: Sweet potato, carrots, spinach, cow’s milk, cantaloupe, red peppers, and salmon.17
+Vitamin A-rich foods include: Sweet potato, carrots, spinach, cow’s milk, cantaloupe, red peppers, and salmon.27

 Vitamin C-rich foods include: Citrus fruit such as oranges and grapefruit, green pepper, kiwifruit, broccoli, tomatoes, and cantaloupe.18